 Brief your team

 It’s good to run through the plan of the event with anyone else that is working on it.
 Make sure everyone knows what they are responsible for and be sure to greet any external staff (eg. Videographer) so everyone is clear on what is happening.

 Know your bloggers

 Having a list of all the bloggers that have confirmed or might attend the event is really useful.
 Include a picture, their website or blog, and a small bio about each person so you know who they are when they arrive and can network more easily.

 If you are photographing or videoing the event, with the aim of publishing this afterwards, then make sure everyone who attends has signed a waiver giving their permission to be filmed.

 If you want your bloggers to live tweet from the event then make sure WiFi is available and that the login details are clearly displayed.

 After the event

-Follow up – Be sure to follow up with everyone that attended your event, especially if you want them to blog about the event.
-If you have any photos or videos from the event, or other information they may find interesting, then send this over.
+Be sure to follow up with everyone that attended your event, especially if you want them to blog about the event.
+If you have any photos or videos from the event or other information they may find interesting, then send this over.
 It also encourages a good relationship in the future.

-Debrief – It’s important to have a debrief with your team after the event so discuss the successes and learnings that can be improved on next time.
+It’s important to have a debrief with your team after the event to discuss the successes and learnings that can be improved on next time.